Job Search Services

 How to be successful in your Job Search!

 Preparation - This includes creating an effective resume, learning to write a cover letter, maybe doing a mock interview to sharpen your question & answer skills.
 (More information can be obtained on the Job Preparation page.)

-Networking - Get in touch with people who know other people in your field of work.
-Students are also encouraged to visit the Alumni Office's Houghton Connects for assistance in this as well.
+- Networking - Get in touch with people in your field of work.
+Utilize the Alumni Office’s Houghton Connects and LinkedIn for assistance in finding professionals in areas of career interest.
 Talk with people you know.
 A very small percentage of open jobs are actually posted publicly.